preactjs/preact/src/diff/vdom-children-diffing.md

 ### Basic dynamic programming algorithm

-Let's start by writing a simple loop to find and track the first increasing subsequence to get us started:
+Let's start by writing a simple loop to find and track the first increasing subsequence to get us started.
+In this code we'll use the acronym LIS (or `lis`) to represent "longest increasing subsequence".

 ```js
 /**